Duck and Rice

 Berwick Street and the Format Question

-Soho has spent the better part of a decade sorting itself into two dining registers: the high-spend tasting-menu room and the cheap-and-cheerful slot.
+Soho has spent the better part of a decade sorting itself into two dining registers: the high-spend tasting-menu room and the casual dining slot.
 Duck and Rice, at 90 Berwick St, arrived into that gap with a format that was deliberately awkward to categorise.
-The premise was structural from the outset: a Victorian pub building, repurposed not as a gastropub but as a vehicle for Cantonese cooking, with a ground-floor bar and a dining room above it.
+The premise was structural from the outset: a Victorian pub building repurposed as a vehicle for Cantonese cooking, with a ground-floor bar and a dining room above it.
 That vertical split is not incidental.
-It encodes the restaurant's core editorial argument — that Chinese food and British pub culture are not categorically incompatible, and that the menu should reflect both without compromising either.
+It encodes the restaurant's core editorial argument, that Chinese food and British pub culture are not categorically incompatible, and that the menu should reflect both without compromising either.

 The address itself matters.
 Berwick Street runs through the heart of Soho's old market district, a corridor that has historically oscillated between low-rent food traders and higher-end dining ambition.
 Duck and Rice opened into a moment when Soho landlords were actively courting restaurant operators willing to animate awkward Georgian and Victorian footprints.
-The pub format answered that brief while also providing a hospitality logic the kitchen could build against.
+The pub format answered that brief.

 Menu Architecture: What the Structure Reveals

-The menu at Duck and Rice is leading read as a position statement about how Cantonese cooking can be framed for a British audience without being simplified for it.
+The menu at Duck and Rice reads as a position statement about how Cantonese cooking can be framed for a British audience without being simplified.
 The architecture separates snacks and small plates from larger centrepiece dishes, a structure borrowed from dim sum culture but stretched to cover a full evening's service.
 This is not a dim sum restaurant with a pub attached; it is a full Cantonese kitchen whose menu rhythm happens to allow grazing from a barstool on the ground floor or a more composed meal upstairs.

 Roast meats occupy the structural centre of the menu, as they do in any serious Cantonese roasting operation.
 The duck, which gives the venue half its name, sits within a tradition that prizes skin lacquer, fat render, and the relationship between the roasting process and the final carriage of the meat.
 In London's Cantonese roasting scene, that tradition runs from the older Chinatown operators through to newer mid-market venues that have pushed the format into Soho and Fitzrovia.
 Duck and Rice positioned itself in the latter group from opening, pricing and plating against a customer who expects some technical rigour in the roasting but also expects a pint on the same ticket.